-The Problem: Stress Epidemic
+The Problem: A Stress Epidemic

-The Response: Bad Habits
+The Response: Unskillful Habits

 Mindfulness Needs Modernization